drgrib/alfred/README.md

 <img src="./images/3-clipboard.png" alt="clipboard">

-And with a few simple runs and a glance at the Alfred clipboard history, we can see we are all ready for business:
+With a few simple runs and a glance at the Alfred clipboard history, we can see we are ready for business:

 <img src="./images/4-history.png" alt="clipboard">